 Hawksnest Beach is a favorite of St. John locals' and the preferred beach for families with children.
 The reason for this is that Hawksnest is not only one of the most beautiful beaches on St. John, it is also the most convenient.
 It's the closest north shore beach that you can drive to from Cruz Bay and the parking lot is close to the beach, so there's no need for a long walk carrying your beach gear.
 In the late afternoon, many locals come to Hawksnest to "take a soak" after work.

-Starting from Mongoose Junction, go 1.8 miles east on route 20.
+To get there starting from Mongoose Junction in Cruz Bay, go 1.8 miles east on route 20.
 Park in the Hawksnest parking lot.

 There are pit toilets, but no running water, thus no showers, sinks or flush toilets.

 Between the parking area and the beach is a shady wooded area.
 There are two pavilions (covered decks with tables) that are often used for family parties, get-togethers and meetings.
 These are available on a first come first serve basis after obtaining permission from the National Park (340-776-6201).
 Uncovered picnic tables and barbecue grills are also available.

 Hawksnest faces east and is lit by morning sun, so if you enjoy a refreshing swim in the early morning light, Hawksnest is an ideal destination.
 Conversely, Hawksnest gets shade earlier in the afternoon than other beaches, a plus to some, a minus to others; it's your choice.